MicrosoftDocs/cpp-docs.it-it/docs/standard-library/promise-class.md

 ### <a name="parameters"></a>Parametri

-`Val` Il valore da archiviare come risultato.
+*Val* il valore da archiviare come risultato.

 ### <a name="remarks"></a>Note